 General Candidate FAQs

 Applicants must be a graduate of an Accreditation Council for Pharmacy Education (ACPE)-accredited school of pharmacy.
 No other professional experience is required for application.
-International students who graduate with a PharmD degree from US ACPE-accredited schools are eligible to apply for 1-year programs only and are required to apply for an Optional Practice Training (OPT) extension as soon as the law permits.
+International candidates should refer to the FAQs below.

-The Industry Fellowships positions are based at various locations spanning the state of New Jersey, New York City, Washington, DC, and also a few locations in California.
+The Industry Fellowships positions are based at various locations spanning the state of New Jersey, New York City, Washington, DC, Pennsylvania, Maryland, Delaware, Massachusetts, and also a few locations in California.
 Travel to Rutgers is necessary to attend/present Professional Development Days and to participate in other aspects of the Rutgers component, including teaching.

 Rotations have been a key element of the enduring success of the Rutgers programs.
 Many fellows have the opportunity to experience rotations outside of their core department or even at a site external to their host company such as the FDA, provided that it can be agreed upon by the fellow, their preceptor, and Rutgers.